sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 This is where [choose](https://github.com/chipsenkbeil/choose) comes into play.
 When you press `ctrl+f` in `Normal` mode, you'll trigger the `inkscape-figures edit` command, and it'll look into your `Figures/` subfolder to see what figures you have and pop out a window for you to choose.
 After you press `enter`, it will open that file for you to edit.
 In my demo, I create another figure named `figure-test2`, then modify it a little, and compile it again.

 ### Inkscape shortcut manager
+I haven't got time to detailed document this part yet.
+But check out [this issue](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/issues/1) for some information.

 ### Summary
 This is the whole setup I have, and let's wrap this up since I know this may be overwhelming at this point.